Small rainbow cliques in randomly perturbed dense graphs: Rainbow copies of

 \begin{observation} For every colour $\chi$ and every vertex $u$, there is no point during the partial colouring procedure at which $u$ is not incident with an edge of colour $\chi$, yet there are two $\chi$-coloured edges in the neighbourhood of $u$. \end{observation}

 \begin{proof} Suppose for a contradiction that at some point there exist a vertex $u$ and a colour $\chi$ such that $u$ is not incident with an edge of colour $\chi$, yet there are two $\chi$-coloured edges, say, $ab$ and $cd$, such that $a, b, c$ and $d$ are in the neighbourhood of $u$.
-Upon its first appearance, $u$ has degree at most $3$, so at least one of the vertices in $\{a, b, c, d\}$ appears after $u$.
+Upon its first appearance, $u$ has degree $3$.
+Since, moreover, $\gamma = 0$, at least one of the vertices in $\{a, b, c, d\}$ appears after $u$.
 Without loss of generality, assume that $d$ is the last vertex to appear amongst $\{u, a, b, c, d\}$.
+Since, moreover, $\gamma = 0$, the edge $cd$ appears either after $ab$ or at the same time.
+If $ab$ and $cd$ appear at the same time, then $d$ is added in a standard step, and $\{a, b, c, d\}$ is a copy of $K_4$, contrary to $H$ being $K_5$-free.
+So $cd$ appears after $ab$.
+We distinguish between the following two possible cases.

+\begin{enumerate} \item The edges $ab$ and $cd$ are coloured in the same step.
+By the description of the partial colouring procedure, $\{a,b,c,d\}$ forms a copy of $K_4$.
+But then $\{u,a,b,c,d\}$ forms a copy of $K_5$, contrary to $H$ being $K_5$-free.

-Then the edge $cd$ appears after $ab$.
-As an existing edge can only be coloured with a new colour (i.e.\ one that did not appear previously), one of the following holds.
-Either $cd$ and $ab$ are coloured $\chi$ simultaneously, when $d$ joins the graph; or $cd$ is coloured by the already existing colour $\chi$ when $d$ joins the graph.
-In the former case $\{a,b,c,d\}$ forms a copy of $K_4$ so that $\{u,a,b,c,d\}$ forms a copy of $K_5$, which is impossible as $H$ is $K_5$-free, as noted above.
-In the latter case, $d$ joins the graph in a vertex-step connecting $d$ to a triangle $T$ containing a $\chi$-coloured edge.
-Since $d$ is adjacent to $u$ and $c$, it follows that $T$ contains $u$ and $c$.
-Note that the $\chi$-edge in $T$ does not include the vertex $c$ (because $cd$ is about to receive colour $\chi$), which implies that $u$ is incident with a $\chi$-edge, contrary to our assumption. \end{proof}
+\item The edges $ab$ and $cd$ are coloured in separate steps.
+By the description of the partial colouring procedure, a yet uncoloured existing edge can only be coloured with a new colour (i.e.\ one that did not appear previously) and each new colour may be used for at most one existing edge.
+Since $ab$ and $cd$ are both assigned the colour $\chi$, and $ab$ is an existing edge when $cd$ first appears, it must hold that $ab$ was coloured before $cd$ and the step in which $cd$ is coloured is a vertex-step attaching $d$ to a triangle $T$ containing a $\chi$-coloured edge.
+Since $d$ is adjacent to $u$ and $c$, and $\gamma = 0$, it follows that $T$ contains $u$ and $c$.
+Note that the $\chi$-coloured edge in $T$ does not include the vertex $c$ (because $cd$ is about to receive the colour $\chi$), which implies that $u$ is incident with a $\chi$-coloured edge, contrary to our assumption. \qedhere \end{enumerate} \end{proof}

 For a triangle $T$, let $k(T)$ denote the number of vertex-steps that attach a new vertex to $T$.

 \begin{observation} The number of colours that saturate a triangle $T$ at any given moment is at most $k(T)+1$. \end{observation}